apache/doris-website/docs/sql-manual/sql-statements/Data-Definition-Statements/Backup-and-Restore/RESTORE.md

   - "meta_version" = 40: Use the specified meta_version to read the previously backed up metadata.
 Note that this parameter is used as a temporary solution and is only used to restore the data backed up by the old version of Doris.
 The latest version of the backup data already contains the meta version, no need to specify it.
   - "clean_tables": Indicates whether to clean up tables that do not belong to the restore target.
 For example, if the target db before the restore has tables that are not present in the snapshot, specifying `clean_tables` can drop these extra tables and move them into the recycle bin during the restore.
   - "clean_partitions": Indicates whether to clean up partitions that do not belong to the restore target.
 For example, if the target table before the restore has partitions that are not present in the snapshot, specifying `clean_partitions` can drop these extra partitions and move them into the recycle bin during the restore.
+  - "reserve_storage_policy" = "true": Default is true, The restored table will keep the storage policy as before the backup, and the correspond resources and storage policies will be created.
+When the reserve_storage_policy is false, the restored tables become normal and will not cooldown.
+  - "storage_resource" = "resource_name": The restored table's new resource.
+If set new storage_resource, old storage policy's storage_resource will be be updated to new "resource_name".
+If "reserve_storage_policy"="false" is set, "storage_resource" will be ignored.
 ### Example

 1. Restore the table backup_tbl in backup snapshot_1 from example_repo to database example_db1, the time version is "2018-05-04-16-45-08".
 Revert to 1 copy: